wp-plugins/event-calendar-ticketing/readme.txt

 The file name should be ignitewoo_events-en_US.mo where en_US is your langauge indicator.

-Place your language files in the wp-content language directory.
+Place your language files in the wp-content/languages subdirectory.

 == Screenshots ==